 Worcester is one of 15 cities selected for funding.
 The project must be completed by the end of 2026, and your input can help shape where chargers go.

-Tell us where you'd like to see EV chargers - drop a pin or like your favorite locations on our interactive map!
-Suggestions made by June 16 will be considered for this project.
-Others may help shape future plans.
+We have selected draft-final locations for this project, however we hope to install more in the future, so please tell us where you'd like to see EV chargers - drop a pin or like your favorite locations on our interactive map!

 To stay up to date on this project, sign up for our EV Charger Project Newsletter.